Transition to Zero-Emission Bus Study

 What we learn from the operation of the test fleet will allow us to refine our plans and ensure we go forward with the best technology for our route network and operations.

-The manufacturer of the buses has not been selected yet; the project will be subject to an open procurement process.
+The manufacturer of the buses is New Flyer, the successful applicant in an open procurement process.

 Like with all fuels, there is some degree of risk associated with hydrogen.
 However, this technology is mature and has achieved a high level of safety through design validation, testing and certification.